oracle-livelabs/goldengate/goldengate-microservices23ai/transactions/transactions.md

     -- Look the Replicat Statistics in the the WEBUI EAST OGG.
 You should see 1 DDL and 6 inserts on HR.PLAYERS Table. </copy></copy>
     ```

-3. Enter the following into the Worksheet, and then click **Run Statement**.
-This statement selects all records to verify the updates made in the statements above.
+3. Run the following script to select all records to verify the updates made in the statements above, and then click **Run Statement**.
     ```
     <copy> SELECT * FROM HR.PLAYERS;
    -- You should see the following in both: